 who are pregnant.
 In fact, the test uses the same type of ultrasound waves used

 Results of a Breast Ultrasound

-- intraductal papilloma: small, benign tumors of the milk ducts
+papilloma is a small, benign tumor of the milk duct.

 fat necrosis is bruised, dead, or injured fat tissue that causes lumps.